GhidraEnjoyr/iOS-Reverse-Engineering/README.md

   2. [unc0ver](https://unc0ver.dev/) iPhone SE to iPhone 12(s) on iOS 11.0-14.3 (wide net range) (There's some support for 14.4-14.8 as well, but I recommend doing your own research on this tool before using it)
   3. [Taurine](https://taurine.app/) iPhone SE to iPhone 12(s) on iOS 11.0-14.3 (alternative to unc0ver)
   4. [palera1n](https://palera.in/) Successor to checkra1n, supports devices with A8 to A11 on iOS 15 and higher.
 This also supports iPadOS 17 on 6th/7th generation iPads.
 If you get an iPad for jailbreaking purposes, I recommend getting a 7th generation one.
+  5. [Dopamine](https://ellekit.space/dopamine/) Jailbreak for arm64e devices running iOS 15.0 -16.5.1 (also supports up to iOS 16.6.1 for arm64, personally I find palera1n easier to install for those devices).
 * Familiarity with the ObjC programming language.

 Personally, I will be using an iPhone 12 Mini on iOS 14.5.1 throughout this guide jailbroken with unc0ver (Fugu14).